Free Research Preview. DrugChatter may produce inaccurate information.

 What is Keytruda?

-Keytruda is a monoclonal antibody that targets the PD-1 receptor on immune cells, allowing them to recognize and attack cancer cells more effectively.
-It was approved by the FDA in 2014 for the treatment of advanced melanoma and has since been approved for several other types of cancer, including lung, breast, and head and neck cancer.
+Keytruda, also known as pembrolizumab, is a monoclonal antibody that targets the PD-1 receptor, a protein that helps cancer cells evade the immune system.
+By blocking PD-1, Keytruda enables the immune system to recognize and attack cancer cells more effectively.
+Keytruda has been approved by the FDA for the treatment of various types of cancer, including melanoma, lung cancer, head and neck cancer, and classical Hodgkin lymphoma.

 Conclusion